Average Weather in February in Snoqualmie Washington, United States

 Humidity Comfort Levels in February

-The average hourly wind speed in Snoqualmie is essentially constant during February, remaining within 0.2 miles per hour of 2.7 miles per hour throughout.
+The average hourly wind speed in Snoqualmie is gradually decreasing during February, decreasing from 5.3 miles per hour to 4.7 miles per hour over the course of the month.

 Average Wind Speed in February